yovaraj-collab/Yova-3D-Well-Deviation-Viewer/README.md

-This app visualizes wellbore deviation in interactive 3D, allowing users to load survey data, analyze trajectory, monitor DLS, and assign casing.
-It provides real-time metrics, annotations, and export options, enabling efficient quality control, planning, and presentation of directional drilling data without specialized software or licenses.
+This app visualizes wellbore deviation in interactive 3D to support well intervention planning and well entry assessment.
+It enables analysis of trajectory, DLS, and casing configuration, helping identify access constraints, risks, and optimal entry strategies using slickline or e-line for routine operations or logging jobs without specialized software or licenses.

 Video in action: https://youtu.be/19S-0tEL1AE